 The full video series can be viewed here.

-Watch a Q&A session with Tahani Amer on JPL’s Instagram account on Nov.
-30. There will also be live chats on Instagram with Cedric David on Dec.
-7, Christine Gebara on Dec.
-14, and Marc Simard on Jan.
-11. All three live chats will take place at noon PST, and questions can be submitted during the chats in the comments section or with the hashtag #AskNASA.
+Watch a Q&A session with Tahani Amer on JPL’s Instagram account on Dec.
+1. There will also be live chats on Instagram with Cedric David on Dec.
+7, Marc Simard on Jan.
+11, and Christine Gebara on Jan.
+25. All three live chats will take place at noon PST, and questions can be submitted during the chats in the comments section or with the hashtag #AskNASA.